epfahl/richter/README.md

 **POST** `/admin`

 This endpoint is a rudimentary admin portal.
 But beware!
-This endpoint does have any security measures that would prevent unscrupulous actors from doing bad stuff.
+This endpoint doesn't have any security measures that would prevent unscrupulous actors from doing bad stuff.

 A properly formed admin payload is, as of now, stupid silly: